khan-lab/khan-lab.github.io/team/index.md

 {%
   include alert.html
   type="info"
   content="We are hiring at all levels.
-Please send your CV with a cover email explaining your interest."
+Please send your CV with a cover email explaining your interests and fit."
 %}

 {% include list.html data="members" component="portrait" filter="role == 'pi'" %}